 Cynthia Roseberry, Acting Director, ACLU Justice Division, ACLU

-Martin Sabelli, Defense Lawyer and Immediate Past President of the National Association of Criminal Defense Lawyers, Law Offices of Martin A. Sabelli
+Martin Sabelli, Defense Lawyer, Law Offices of Martin A. Sabelli, and Past President of the National Association of Criminal Defense Lawyers and Regent of the National Criminal Defense College

 Abbe Smith, Director, Criminal Defense and Prisoner Advocacy Clinic, Georgetown University Law Center

-Norm Reimer, Criminal Defense Lawyer, Immediate Past Global CEO of Fair Trials and former executive director of NACDL
+Norm Reimer, Defense Lawyer, Vladeck, Raskin & Clark, PC, and Immediate Past Global CEO of Fair Trials and former Executive Director of NACDL